zaibi117/Intrusion-Detection-System-Dashboard/README.md

 - Defines TypeScript interfaces for the flow data, API status, and filter state used throughout the application.

 ## API Endpoints
+The backend for this project is developed using **Flask** and can be found in a separate repository [here](https://github.com/zohaibsaeed117/Intrusion-Detection-System-Backend).

 - `GET /flows`: Fetches all network flows.
 - `GET /status`: Fetches the current status of the IDS.